not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-SAMPLES.md

 ## A Bernoulli Gate

-The [Bernoulli Gate](samples/BERNOULLI.md) sample demonstrates how TimeSeq can be used to reproduce the functionality of the Bernoulli Gate (i.e. Mutable Instruments Branches) module.
+The [bernoulli gate](samples/BERNOULLI.md) sample demonstrates how TimeSeq can be used to reproduce the functionality of the Bernoulli Gate (i.e. Mutable Instruments Branches) module.
 It is not intended to replace the Bernoulli Gate, but instead a demonstration of how the logic processing of TimeSeq can be used for more then just sequence generation.

 The sample will start with a simplified version of the Bernoulli Gate, and then extend this functionality to the full version.

 ## Oscillator

-The [Oscillator](samples/OSCILLATOR.md) sample will set up a script that causes TimeSeq to generate several types of waveforms (square, sawtooth, triangle and Sine-like) that all produce a C3 note.
-Just like the [Bernoulli Gate](#a-bernoulli-gate) sample, this sample is not intended to demonstrate how TimeSeq can replace an Oscillator, but instead is intended to show what can be done.
+The [oscillator](samples/OSCILLATOR.md) sample will set up a script that causes TimeSeq to generate several types of waveforms (square, sawtooth, triangle and Sine-like) that all produce a C3 note.
+Just like the [bernoulli gate](#a-bernoulli-gate) sample, this sample is not intended to demonstrate how TimeSeq can replace an Oscillator, but instead is intended to show what can be done.
 In this case, it also provides an opportunity to show different aspects of the *glide* actions.

 As a bonus, this sample also throws in a random voltage generator output.